jbrayton/Golden-Hill-HTTP-Library/README.md

 carthage update --no-use-binaries --platform iOS
 ```

+Then open the Xcode project file and build it.

 ## Carthage

 To use with Carthage, add this to your Cartfile:

-    github "jbrayton/Golden-Hill-HTTP-Library" "1.0.3"
+    github "jbrayton/Golden-Hill-HTTP-Library" "1.0.4"

-Pull requests welcome.

 ## URLSession Extension

-The URLSession extension encapsulates the work of error checking, parsing the JSON response body, and calling a user-defined method to convert the deserialized JSON into a suitable object.
+The URLSession extension encapsulates the work of error checking, parsing the JSON response body, and calling a user-defined method to convert the parsed JSON into a suitable object.

 These are the method declarations: